Alveo/alveo.edu.au/wp-content/plugins/wp-latest-posts/readme.txt

 WP Latest posts is compatible with IE9+ and all modern browsers for news display

 = Is WP Latest posts slowing down my website? =
-Nope :) All your news display content is properly stored in the database also cached on client side
+Very few :) All your news display content is properly stored in the database also cached on client side.
+Furthermore, there's a progressive loading for images in free default theme for better performance

 = Compatibility =
 What's the minimum version of WordPress required to run WP Latest posts?
 WordPress 4.0 is required.
 WP Latest posts may generate PHP errors if you tried to run it on an earlier version, and so it will simply refuse to activate on any version of WordPress that's older than 4.0